Autism first signs and checklist for teenagers

-If they haven’t yet been diagnosed, and don’t understand that the way they process the world around them could be part of being on the spectrum, they may feel isolated and confused.
+If you haven’t been diagnosed yet, you may not understand that the way you process the world around you could be part of being on the autism spectrum.
+This may make you feel isolated and confused.

-Parents may suddenly find their child withdrawing, or be quick to temper, or easily distressed, anxious or confused.
+As a teenager, you may find that you are withdrawing, quick to temper, easily distressed, anxious or confused.

-But much of this could just be ‘typical’ teenage behaviour?
-Knowing some of the signs of autism in teenagers can be the first step in working out if their behaviour is related to their stage of life, or whether they might be on the spectrum.
+But much of this could just be ‘typical’ teenage behaviour.
+Knowing some of the characteristics of autism in teenagers can be the first step in working out if behaviour is related to stage of life, or if characteristics might be an indicator that an individual is autistic.

 Characteristics

-There are a number of traits or characteristics that may make you question if your teenager is on the spectrum.
+There are a number of characteristics that may make you question if you are autistic.

-These signs cover a range of human behaviours, from social communication and social interaction, to restricted, repetitive and sensory processing.
+These characteristics cover a range of human behaviours, from social communication and social interaction, to behaviour and sensory processing.

-Note that the information below is just a list of some of the common signs and characteristics of autism.
-It is unlikely that a teenager will display all of these characteristics, so it’s important to remember, only a qualified professional can carry out an assessment for autism.
+Please note that the information below is just some of the common characteristics of autism.
+It is unlikely that any teenager will display all these characteristics.
+It is important to remember that only a qualified professional can carry out an assessment for autism.

 Checklist